-As we work to unravel the mysteries of Alzheimer’s disease and other dementia, one of the more interesting areas of research is depression and its connection to dementia.
-It appears that depression impacts people with dementia in at least two different ways.
+As we work to unravel the mysteries of Alzheimer’s disease and other dementias, one of the more interesting areas of research is depression and its connection to dementia.
+It appears that depression impacts people living with dementia in at least two different ways.
 First, individuals who have had significant depression in their lives may be at greater risk for developing dementia.
-Second, many people with dementia have depression; left untreated it makes confusion and forgetfulness worse, damaging quality of life.
+Second, many people living with dementia have depression; left untreated it makes confusion and forgetfulness worse, damaging quality of life.

 Let’s discuss both these aspects of depression and dementia.

 A number of studies have suggested that there is a link between depression and dementia.
 It now appears that individuals with long histories of clinical depression (particularly depression that goes untreated) have a greater risk for developing dementia.